InfoLab-SKKU/DES4Depression/README.md

     write.csv(my_data_frame, file = "data.csv", row.names = FALSE)
     ```

-3. Data can be processed in **dataPreprocessing.py** in the code folder.
+3. Data can be processed in `dataPreprocessing.ipynb` in the code folder.
 Run the code sequentially.
 At the end, two outputs will be generated:
    - **3labelv4Classification.csv** for Detection and Severity Prediction tasks.
    - **3labelv4Regression.csv** for Scale Prediction task.